Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 To authenticate with Managed Identity, see the sample [PublishEventsWithAzureIdentity.java][PublishEventsWithAzureIdentity].

-For more information about our identity library, check out our [Authentication and the Azure SDK][AuthenticationAndTheAzureSDK] blog post.
+For more information about the `Azure.Identity` library, check out our [Authentication and the Azure SDK][AuthenticationAndTheAzureSDK] blog post.

 ## Enable and configure logging